kaustav202/TV-Show-Management-App/README.md

 - Ant Design (UI)
 - jsonwebtoken

+## Features

+- [x]	Users are able to create new tv shows to be tracked with these info -Title, Streaming App, Rating and Review
+- [x]	Users can add or delete a show from the list.
+- [x]	Users can update any of the TV series related data.
+- [x]	JWT token used for user Authentication in each api call from the front-end to access any service

 ## Project Setup

 -  mysql should to be installed on the local machine and the configuration file should be modified accordingly [see below](https://github.com/kaustav202/TV-Show-Management-App/edit/main/README.md#configuration)